-Instruments within Financial instruments owned and Financial instruments sold, not yet purchased, are measured at fair value, either as required by accounting guidance or through the fair value option election (discussed below).
+Instruments within Financial instruments owned and Financial instruments sold, not yet purchased, are measured at fair value, either as required by or allowed by accounting guidance.
 These financial instruments primarily represent the Company's trading and investment positions and include both cash and derivative products.
 In addition, Securities received as collateral and Obligation to return securities received as collateral are measured at fair value.
 The fair value of OTC financial instruments, including derivative contracts related to financial instruments, is presented in the accompanying consolidated statement of financial condition on a net-by-counterparty basis, when appropriate.
 Additionally, the Company nets the fair value of cash collateral paid or received against the fair value amounts recognized for net derivative positions executed with the same counterparty under the same master netting agreement.